top of page

 Accepting Commissions.

-Please reach out for potential collaborations in textile, fashion, and brand designs.
+Please reach out for potential collaborations in textile design, fashion, and brand development.

 Legacy.

-What if I told you my work is, at its core, an anthology—a series of meditations on life, death, and everything in between?
-It’s a record, a declaration that I lived, and a reflection on what we leave behind.
+What if I told you my work is, at its core, an anthology?
+It is a series of meditations on life, death, and everything in between.
+It is a record, a declaration that I lived, and a reflection on what we leave behind.

-If we are, in the end, just dust in the wind, then our legacy is the only true imprint we leave behind.
-Resigned to the idea that I may never leave behind generational wealth, I have resolved instead to leave a legacy of tangible, original artworks that declare: I lived.
+If we are, in the end, only a brief presence, then legacy is the truest imprint we leave behind.
+I have made peace with the likelihood that I will not pass down inherited wealth.
+I have chosen, instead, to leave tangible original works that say: I lived.
 I was here.
-I lived in joy and good spirit.
+I lived with joy and good spirit.

-Legacy is often found in the small, deliberate acts of living.
-My best memories are of my mother, who crafted a legacy not through wealth but through her hobbies, projects, outlandish capers, and thoughtfully organized plans.
-She was industrious and creative, never wasteful, and regarded self-pity and sloth as sins.
-She poured her energy into crafts, surprises, treats, and holiday decor—each a manifestation of care and intention, and each a part of the legacy she passed on.
+Legacy often lives in small deliberate acts.
+My clearest memories are of my mother, who built a life shaped by hobbies, projects, outlandish capers, and thoughtfully ordered plans.
+She poured her energy into crafts, surprises, treats, and holiday decor, each gesture a quiet proof of care and intention.

-Some of these works are ready to join someone’s collection, while others will remain with me, and I welcome collaborations—textiles, apparel, album covers, product designs, custom commissions, or whatever you might dream up after seeing my work.
+Some pieces are ready to join a collection, while others will remain with me as anchors and witnesses.
+I also welcome collaborations, from textiles and apparel to album covers, product design, and custom commissions.

-I hope something in my work inspires you to consider your own legacy.
+I hope something here invites you to consider your own legacy.
 What will you leave behind?

 — Cait.Jewell